I help queer leaders to ditch self-doubt and imposter feelings so that they can create powerful change in the world.

 We know the value of radical inclusion.

-A note on intersectional identity, which I believe is relevant in this work, as in all of life: I am a white, cisgender, currently able-bodied, queer femme.
+A note on intersectional identity, which I believe is relevant in this work, as in all of life: I am an antiracist, white, currently able-bodied, queer/genderqueer femme.
 I am college-educated and grew up middle-class.
-I believe that allyship is a practice, not a title or a thing that can be achieved.
-I take this practice seriously and will always believe you when you tell me about your experiences of oppression.)
+I believe that allyship, accompliceship, and co-conspiratorship are a matter of practice, not titles.
+I take these practices seriously and will always believe you when you tell me about your experiences of oppression.

 My Coaching Philosophy